7 Ways to Improve Gut Health

 Aloe

-Aloe coats the stomach and soothes the digestive system, which can especially help with heartburn symptoms or ulcers and ulcerative colitis.
+Aloe coats the stomach and soothes the digestive system, which can especially help with heartburn symptoms.

 3. Portion Size